EphraimOAgyeman/Data-Analysis-Complete-Tutorials/#1 Introduction to Data Analysis/Readme.md

 This migration happened due to the flexible libraries python has due to its growing community, making data analysis far easier.

 The tool to be used for this course is `Jupyter notebook`.
-It is a web application for python programming mainly and just as is an ongoing migration of programming languages for data analysis, there is also a migration in [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) or coding enviroments for data analysis.
+It is a web application for python programming, and just as there is an ongoing migration of programming languages for data analysis, there is also a migration in [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) or coding enviroments for data analysis.